Sheffield Brightside and Hillsborough

-Sheffield, Brightside and Hillsborough is a constituency represented in the House of Commons of the UK Parliament by Gill Furniss, a member of the Labour Party.
+Sheffield Brightside and Hillsborough is a constituency represented in the House of Commons of the UK Parliament since 2016 by Gill Furniss, a member of the Labour Party.

 History

 Following its review of parliamentary representation in South Yorkshire the Boundary Commission for England recommended substantial changes to the constituency boundaries in Sheffield, to add part of the Sheffield Hillsborough to the whole of the Sheffield Brightside constituency (other than a handful of houses in the corner of Walkley).
 The rest of the Sheffield Hillsborough constituency formed the southern half of the new Penistone and Stocksbridge seat.

+Since its creation, the seat has elected members of the Labour Party; the last instance of either of the two predecessor seats being held by an MP from a party other than Labour was, for both, the period prior to the 1935 general election.
+Majorities since World War II have been substantial suggesting a safe seat on historic voting preferences.

 The constituency's representative from 2010 to 2015 was David Blunkett, who also represented the predecessor Sheffield Brightside constituency since 1987.
 Blunkett was a former frontbench senior minister who was a Secretary of State from 1997 until 2005 in the Blair ministry.
 He served the first four years of government as the Secretary of State for Education and Employment, three years as the Home Secretary and six months as Secretary of State for Work and Pensions.
 Blunkett retired from Parliament at the 2015 general election after representing Brightside/Brightside and Hillsborough for 28 years, the longest of any MP for the seat.
 The constituency representative from 2015 was Harry Harpham until he died on 4 February 2016.
-He was succeeded by his widow, Gill Furniss, who won a by-election on 5 May.
+He was succeeded by his widow, Gill Furniss, who won a by-election on 5 May 2016.

 Boundaries

 The City of Sheffield wards of Burngreave, Firth Park, Hillsborough, Shiregreen and Brightside, and Southey.

+From the 2024 election minor amendments were made to reflect modifications to ward boundaries.

 Constituency profile

-The last instance of either of the two predecessor seats being held by an MP from a party other than the Labour Party was the period for both before the 1935 general election.
-Majorities since World War II have been substantial suggesting a safe seat on historic voting preferences.